 Although I was not there for very long, there was indeed something about the Perhentian Islands that made it easy to want to stay.
 And the Blue Temple gave me a reason to come back.

-Pretty much the first thing I said to Neil, when he met me at the village jetty, was to tell him that the Malay translation of the Gandhi quote painted on the beam – clearly as part of a community project – is terrible.
-And then thereafter, just because I was there, I kept translating stuff for them or correcting errors.
+Pretty much the first thing I said to Neil when he met me at the village jetty, was to tell him that the Malay translation of the Gandhi quote painted on the beam – clearly as part of a community project – was terrible.
+And thereafter, just because I was there, I kept translating stuff for them or correcting translation errors.

 I learned that a key impediment to furthering the Blue Temple conservation plans is the language barrier.
 Neil or Sabi weren’t bad, considering the length of time they had spent on the island, and Dave was reasonably good.
 But there’s a difference between daily, simple communication, and more complex, persuasive communication.
 Especially when you need to formally communicate with Marine Park authorities.